EGA-archive/ega-fuse-client/README.md

 # EGA FUSE Client
 This repository contains a Java Native Runtime (JNR) based Filesystem in Userspace (FUSE) client to access the EGA Data REST API.
-Such FUSE client will allow access to authorized EGA-Archive files by presenting them in a virtual directory, where they can be used like regular files, without first having to download them.
+Such FUSE client will allow access to authorized EGA files by presenting them in a virtual directory, where they can be used like regular files, without first having to download them.
 ## Index
 * [Supported platforms](#Supported-platforms)
 * [Prerequisites and dependencies](#Prerequisites-and-dependencies)